ccbogel/QualCoder/README.md

 Linux:

+I have created a .deb package for QualCoder which can be installed into Debian/Ubuntu systems.
+This will install the QualCoder software by double-clicking on the .deb package.

+Manual Install:

 Once python is installed run the install.sh script

 The install.sh will run the following commands to install the pyqt5 and lxml modules: